Track user events

 Beta

-Event properties let you filter a created event down in Optimizely’s UI based on additional information you have attached to that event.
-When you send events, you can add information about the product or action performed to create a more specific metric when using the event in the experiment results.
+Event properties let you attach additional information to an event.
+For example, you can add information about a product or action performed to create a more specific metric when using the event on the Optimizely Experimentation Results page.

 During the beta period, Optimizely Feature Experimentation currently supports event properties as a nested object within event tags.
 When you call the Track Event